Yongxin County

 Yongxin County (永新县 (永新縣, Yǒngxīn Xiàn)) is a county in the west of Jiangxi province, People's Republic of China, bordering Hunan province to the west.
 It is located within the Jinggang Mountains under the jurisdiction of the prefecture-level city of Ji'an.
-The county was built in the ninth year of Jian'an in the Eastern Han Dynasty that is, in 204 AD.
-The name of the county was taken from Great Learning, which means "the sun (日) is forever (永) and the moon (月) is new (新)".
+The county was built in the ninth year of Jian'an in the Eastern Han dynasty that is, in 204 AD.
+The name of the county was derived from Great Learning in the meaning of "the sun (日) is forever (永) and the moon (月) is new (新)".

 One of the villages in Yongxin, Sanwan Town, is known for the creation of the 1st regiment of the Chinese Red Army led by Mao Zedong with 1,000 soldiers that fled the Kuomintang after the failed Autumn Harvest Uprising in 1927.